zenparsing/js-classes-1.1/README.md

 This is a new proposal for extending ECMAScript's class definition syntax and semantics.
 It is intended to be a replacement for the  set of proposals currently under development within TC39.
 For the motivation behind developing a new proposal, see *[why a new proposal](docs/motivation.md)*.

 ## Philosophy
 Elements of a `class` definition should only appear on direct products of the `class` keyword.
-This means that if it's not on the prototype, on the constructor, or (as of this proposal) part of the closure definition, it's not a member of the `class` definition, and therefore, not a member of the class.
-A class "member" is therefore anything defined or produced within the lexical scope of the `class` definition and represented in on of the products of `class`.
+This means that if it's not on the prototype, on the constructor, or (as of this proposal) part of the private container definition, it's not a part of the `class` definition, and therefore, not a member of the class.
+A class "member" is therefore anything defined or produced within the lexical scope of the `class` definition and represented in one of the products of `class`.

 ## Goals